 After the war, I attended the Cooper Union School of Art in NYC.
 I worked for PAA, Grace Lines, Andrea, Sperry Gyroscope, Varian Corp, and Global Systems.
 Much of my career has been in microwaves.
 I have been retired for 20 years and am still active on the bands.
 My present call is KZ1H.

-Mildred, my wife of 56 years, died recently.
+Mildred, my wife of 56 years died in 2010.
 We have three daughters, Jean, Janet and Diane.

 You must be logged in to file a report on this page